ecradaza/ecradaza.github.io/index.md

 -	English – speak, read, and write fluently

 #### Others
-- Graphic design skills in using Adobe Photoshop, Adobe Illustrator, and Inkscape
 -	Good communication skills
 -	Able to work in multiple projects at the same time
 -	Open to learning new skills